Improvement Notice

 HHSRS (Housing Health and Safety Rating System)

-The risk-assessment framework used by local authorities to judge whether housing is safe.
-It scores 29 categories of hazard, from damp and mould to falling on stairs.
+The risk-assessment framework used by local authorities to judge whether housing is safe (Housing Act 2004).
+It has historically scored 29 categories of hazard, from damp and mould to falling on stairs, though a 2026 government review is streamlining the list — so check the current set.
 Category 1 hazards are the most serious and trigger enforcement powers including Improvement Notices and Prohibition Orders.

 Rent Repayment Order (RRO)